quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 the `packet_numbers` field is logged, each and every frame MUST have a corresponding packet number at the same index.

-For example, an instance of the `frames_processed` event that represents four STREAM frames received over two packets can be serialized as:
+For example, an instance of the `frames_parsed` event that represents four STREAM frames received over two packets can be serialized as:

 ~~~